 Split Airport – IATA code SPU

 Split airport is situated in Kastela, close to Trogir and about 23 km from the centre of Split.
-The airport is suitable if you are travelling to Dalmatian islands like Ciovo, Solta, Hvar, Split or Brac which have ferry or catamaran connections to Split.
+The airport is suitable if you are travelling to Dalmatian islands like Ciovo, Solta, Hvar or Brac which have ferry or catamaran connections to Split.
 Airport Split is also the closest airport when travelling to cities along the Dalmatian coast between Split and Ploce, and Trogir and Sibenik.
 Due to the many international connections Split is also often the best airport to choose when travelling to Mostar, Medjugorje as well as other towns in the western part of Bosnia.
-Split airport is the fastest growing airport in Croatia in 2016 i has surpassed the 2 Mio. passengers mark for the first time and the number is constantly growing.
+Split airport is the fastest growing airport in Croatia and in 2018 it has surpassed the 3 Mio. passengers mark for the first time and the number is constantly growing.

 Dubrovnik Airport – IATA code DBV